pwcremin/pwcremin.github.io/_posts/2017-03-15-discovery-news-bitcoin.markdown

 },
 ```

-At the time of writing, I received the following results
+At the time of writing, I received the following results:

 ```json
  "aggregations": [